 At this point, the respondent character witness will be heard, either through an in-person statement, or through the reading of a written statement.

-Finally, in academic dishonesty cases, the faculty member will be invited to share any closing thoughts, and each respondent will have an opportunity to make a closing statement.
+Finally, in AJB cases, the faculty member will be invited to share any closing thoughts, and each respondent will have an opportunity to make a closing statement.
 This is a final invitation to share any mitigating circumstances, to comment on the preceding testimony, or to articulate any additional information the respondent would like the board to consider in its deliberations.
 Again, closing statements are unrestricted in content or length.